foundriesio/docs/source/user-guide/lmp-customization/lmp-customization.rst

    This is the ``USER_PASSWD``/``LMP_PASSWORD`` to be added to the build as the new user password.

 #.
-If including a new user, add the following block to ``meta-subscriber-overrides/recipes-samples/images/lmp-factory-image.bb``:
+Add the following block to ``meta-subscriber-overrides/recipes-samples/images/lmp-factory-image.bb``:

    .. code-block:: none